 In hindsight, Cook and Campbell never let being unsure of themselves stop them from addressing the problem at hand.

-2. Great leaders find the time to take on big challenges
+2. Extraordinary leaders find the time to take on big challenges

-3. Great leaders aren’t afraid of breaking things
+3. Extraordinary leaders aren’t afraid of breaking things

 Common wisdom says: